maintainer-org/maintainer/docs/maintainer_changelog.md

 ## maintainer changelog

-generate changelog for your repository.
+Generate CHANGELOG.md for your repository.

 ### Synopsis